 Academic Dismissal (NTR) - Students who have been on Probation or Probation with Warning may be dismissed from Kinesiology if they are not making adequate progress toward achieving a cumulative grade point average of 2.000.
 On occasion, a student may be dismissed without ever having been placed on probation.
-This includes students not following Kinesiology degree programs and/or not enrolled in a Kinesiology degree program beginning their junior year.
+This includes students not enrolled in a Kinesiology degree program beginning their junior year.